EmuZONE/aion_aion-lightning4.9/README.md

 We Searching For More Help With Bugs/Fixes we never ask for money you Want to join or team? contact michelgorter@outlook.com or add thesnakes on skype with more devs we can work faster! everyone is welcome!

+Dont forget to give us a star :)

 # You want to see the emulator in action?
 http://www.insaneaion.com